Laccsss/Brevo-API-ExportEmails/readme.md

 ## License

 This script is provided under the MIT License.
 See the `LICENSE` file for more details.

-## Contact

-If you have any questions or need further assistance, feel free to reach out.

 ---

 Happy exporting!
 ```

-### Explanation:
-1. **Prerequisites**: Lists the necessary software and libraries.
-2. **Setup**: Provides steps to obtain the Brevo API key and replace it in the script.
-3. **Running the Script**: Instructions on saving and running the script.
-4. **Output**: Describes the output file.
-5. **Notes**: Important considerations and warnings.
-6. **License**: Information about the script's licensing.
-7. **Contact**: Information for further assistance.

-You can copy this content into a `README.md` file in the same directory as your Python script.
-This will provide clear instructions for anyone using your script.